Do you hate mowing the lawn? Wouldn’t it be nice if there was a machine that would do all of the work for you? Well, there is!

 - Optional Garage: $95

-So are they worth it?
+So, are these smart mowing machines worth it?
 Absolutely.
+If you choose the right one, mowing lawns will become a thing of the past and no one can deny that having more free time is a bonus you can’t pass up.
 The time you get back to enjoy with family and friends is invaluable – and the ability to mow your lawn anywhere and in just about any weather is a huge win!